Jay E: 2000: Country Grammar, Bait and The Original Kings of Comedy soundtracks, Rasheeda

-While working at the roller rink as a DJ and with the St. Lunatics, Jay began to develop a unique style of production.
+While working at the roller rink as a DJ and with the St. Lunatics, Epperson began to develop a unique style of production.
 His first major placement was on St. Lunatic's member Nelly's first solo album, Country Grammar.
 It was released on June 27, 2000, by Universal Records.
-The production on the album was handled by Jason "Jay E" Epperson, with additional production by C-Love, Kevin Law, City Spud, Steve "Blast" Wills and Basement Beats.
-This album brought forth a Saint Louis Midwest swing never before heard in production.
-It supported four very successful singles: "Country Grammar (Hot Shit)", "E.I.", "Ride wit Me" and "Batter Up".
-The lead single, "Country Grammar (Hot Shit)", peaked at number 7 on both the Billboard Hot 100 and UK Singles Chart.
+The production on the album was mainly handled by Epperson, with additional production by his company, Basement Beats, as well as C-Love, Kevin Law, City Spud, and Steve "Blast" Wills.
+The album brought forth a distinctive St. Louis Midwest swing.
+It supported four successful singles: "Country Grammar (Hot Shit)", "E.I.", "Ride wit Me" and "Batter Up".
+Its lead single, "Country Grammar (Hot Shit)", peaked at number 7 on both the Billboard Hot 100 and UK Singles Chart.
 "E.I." charted at number 16, number 12 and number 11 on the Hot 100, UK Singles Chart and ARIA Singles Chart, respectively.
 "Ride wit Me" peaked within the top five on the Hot 100, ARIA Singles Chart, Irish Singles Chart and UK Singles Chart.

-Country Grammar received positive reviews for the album's production.
+Country Grammar received positive reviews and commercial success.
 It was at the top of the US Billboard 200 chart for five consecutive weeks and the US Top R&B/Hip-Hop Albums chart for six consecutive weeks.
 It also peaked in the top five on the New Zealand Albums Chart and Australian Albums Chart as well as the top ten on the Canadian Albums Chart and Dutch Albums Chart.
 The album was certified three times platinum by the Recording Industry Association of New Zealand (RIANZ) and Music Canada (MC), denoting shipments of 45,000 and 300,000 copies.